siyuan-note/plugin-sample-vite-svelte/README.md

      > **We also provide with a vite+solidjs template**: [frostime/plugin-sample-vite-solidjs](https://github.com/frostime/plugin-sample-vite-solidjs)

 4. Provides a github action template to automatically generate package.zip and upload to new release
-5. Includes a minimal SiYuan 3.7.0 kernel plugin demo
+5. Includes a visual External Capture Service demo for SiYuan Kernel Plugins

 ## Svelte version